renovatebot/renovate/docs/usage/configuration-options.md

 ## platformAutomerge

-If you have enabled `automerge` and set `automergeType=pr` in the Renovate config, then `platformAutomerge` is enabled by default to speed up merging via the platform's native automerge functionality.
+If you have enabled `automerge` and set `automergeType=pr` in the Renovate config, then you can also set `platformAutomerge` to true to speed up merging via the platform's native automerge functionality.

 Renovate tries platform-native automerge only when it initially creates the PR.
 Any PR that is being updated will be automerged with the Renovate-based automerge.